Profile

 - Unit cost

-The BDU-33 practice bomb is a U.S. 25-pound training munition that simulates the Mk 82 low-drag bomb.
-Army material describes it as a tear-drop-shaped bomb with a spotting charge, and Air Force reporting notes the blue body, approximate 22.5-inch length, and small pyrotechnic charge used for visual training feedback.
+The BDU-33 practice bomb is a U.S. 25-pound sub-scale training munition used to simulate Mk 82 low-drag bomb releases without dropping a full-size weapon.
+Army material describes a tear-drop-shaped bomb body with a spotting charge, Air Force reporting notes the blue finish and approximate 22.5-inch length, and range guidance treats expended BDU-33s as practice munitions that still require controlled clearance.

 | Carrier | Carrier type | Carriage evidence |